Beijing is one of the oldest cities in the world. It’s also one of the largest.

 Oh, and credit cards are hardly ever used in China, so while it’s good to have different payment methods as back-up, you probably won’t use your plastic cards (apart from at the hotel).

-I highly recommend using Alipay or WeChat Pay.
-It makes things so much easier.
+I highly recommend using Alipay or WeChat Pay as it makes things so much easier.
+You’ll just need an eSIM to use them (see my tip no. 12 below).

 3. Don’t drink the tap water